jkomyno/eurorust-2022/README.md

 ### Install Dependencies

 - `cargo update -p wasm-bindgen`
-- `cargo install -f wasm-bindgen-cli@0.2.83` (this version is important, as `wasm-bindgen-cli` doesn't yet follow semantic versioning.
+- `cargo install -f wasm-bindgen-cli@0.2.83` (the version is important, as `wasm-bindgen-cli` doesn't yet follow semantic versioning.
 This version needs to match the version of the `wasm-bindgen` crate`)

 In [`./nodejs`](./nodejs):